 - Community Service (600 level)

-- Designated open-entry, self-paced or online classes which include codes (TCA) Technical College of the Air, (NET) Online, or (SP) Self Paced.
+- Designated open-entry, self-paced or online classes which include codes (NET) Online, or (SP) Self Paced.

 The College reserves the right to determine certain classes as inappropriate for audit and/or limit the number of auditing students per class.